tmcybers/Spanner-Hacken-Custom-Project/README.md

  #### For the Flameshot shortcut Is Having an issue.
 But calling `flameshot gui` like this, as <command> it shows.

- * Flameshot is the best tool for reports/write ups.
+ * Flameshot 📗 is the best tool for reports/write ups 📗

-# Opcional Things for TUN!!nG!
+# 💎 Opcional Things for TUN!!nG! 💎

 ## Conky